 Many of my American students ask me whether I was a part of a Fraternity during my undergrad years at Mumbai University.
 Or if Indian universities even have fraternities or sororities in the first place.
 I usually smile at such questions and close my eyes for a brief moment.
 My mind goes in flashback mode as I recollect those by gone years.
 Ah those were the days….

 Yes, I am an alumnus of a very popular fraternity.
 It still has chapters in each university across India.
-I am sure most of my readers are an alumni of this frat as well.
+I am sure most of my readers are alumnus of this frat as well.
 Remember the “alpha tau kappa tau”?
 For some of you living in denial, does “kappa tau” ring a bell?
 I’m sure you don’t have to be Socrates to decipher the English alphabets.
 For you nerds out there who have no clue what it is despite cramming The Odyssey, let me ease your pain.
 It’s my American name for ATKT i.e. “allowed to keep terms”.
 Or more practically, “after trying keep trying”.

 Well, you will be pleased to know that even today biannual meetings are conducted without fail.
 The turnout for such meetings is phenomenal to say the least.
 I was an active member of this frat.
 During my school years, I made it a point to attend each and every meeting.
 Come rain or shine, I was there.
 I was the unofficial president of the Mumbai University chapter.